hajdukd/hajdukd.github.io/_drafts/examples/2018-01-20-deserializing-immutable-objects-with-jackson.md

 using this object in an unknown order while in between the state of that object changes.

 Results of such operations would be completely unpredictable and tracking such bugs would be really challenging.
-But when _you know_ your shared objects state cannot be modified no matter what.. that solves all of those problems!
+But when _you know_ your shared objects state cannot be modified no matter what.. that solves a lot of those problems!

 ## Immutable objects deserialization with Jackson